 Now we know how when the CIA uses tools to mount attacks how those attacks might look very much like attacks from other nations.

 So does this prove that it was the CIA and not the Russians that hacked the DNC’s and Hillary’s computers?
 Of course not (albeit it sure does raise some interesting possibilities.)
 But if all the evidence is of some tools of Russian origin and some Russian IP addresses, well that is not evidence at all.

-One more thing, just my conspiratorial mind working: remember Apple trying to step up to the U.S. government in the aftermath of the San Bernardino “terror attacks” in 2015?
+One more thing, perhaps this is just my conspiratorial mind working: remember Apple trying to step up to the U.S. government in the aftermath of the San Bernardino “terror attacks” in 2015?
 I’ve always thought that was a marketing stunt than anything else.
 For one thing, I always thought, come on, even if the iPhone were that difficult to crack, Apple must have built virtual machines of the iphones – for testing and other purposes.
 I am sure the U.S. government has the capability to scan any iPhone (encrypted) and put it in these virtual machines.
 While this per se would not break any encryption, the thing is that once you have it in virtual form, you can brute force try out codes because any “self destruction” would but “virtual” and can be restarted.
 In general, you can get under the encryption in so many ways if you know what you are doing!

 Vault 7 shows that there are many ways to tap into the iPhone and get at data and control before things are encrypted.
 If the U.S. government had so much trouble with the San Bernardino iPhone, you think the same government – albeit different departments – could have developed such an extensive array of hacks into the iPhone (and other devices)?